-More than 97 per cent of Canadian colleges and universities have announced their fall pandemic plans.
-In September 2020, students were adjusting to a virtual return to campus, while only a few cohorts across the country attended small in-person classes where infection rates were low and facilities could accommodate social distancing, or where degree requirements left few alternatives (think clinical nursing programs).
-Just four per cent of colleges and universities nationwide delivered classes in-person as post-secondary institutions tried to strike a balance between keeping students and staff safe while moving higher learning forward in the middle of a global pandemic.
+In September 2020, just four per cent of colleges and universities nationwide delivered classes in-person as post-secondary institutions tried to strike a balance between keeping students and staff safe while moving higher education forward in the middle of a global pandemic.

 CourseCompare.ca tracked the steps of more than 150 of Canada’s top colleges and universities as they transformed campuses to adhere to the recommendations of health officials, grappled with the logistics of moving entire programs online, and confronted lost revenues from non-academic activities, events and residences — all while trying to remain financially viable.
 Meanwhile, schools prepared for the worst as governments shutdown borders to international students who, by some estimates, would have accounted for more than half of all student fees paid in 2020-2021.